 He would get up at 4:00 a.m. to pray, and sometimes meditated and read the Bible for three or four hours a day.

 No amount of praying and Bible reading could erase the horror, but he sure tried.

-God is much more merciful than I, however, and if redemption was sought, I’m sure it was granted.
+While many of us still struggle with our feelings for the man, God is much more merciful than I, and if redemption was sought, I’m sure it was granted.